 Merge duplicates carefully

-- Open likely duplicate records: Compare email, business name, event history, notes, and documents.
+Compare email, business name, event history, notes, and documents.

-- Review the result: Check notes, type, business name, and event history after merging.
+Check notes, type, business name, and event history after merging.